Mallee Highway: Route

 Mallee Highway commences at the intersection with Dukes Highway just south-east of Tailem Bend in South Australia and runs east as a dual-lane, single-carriageway road, through cereal-growing farmland at the southern end of the Murray Mallee to Pinnaroo near the border with Victoria, where it crosses the Ngarkat and Browns Well Highways.
-It continues east into Victoria through Murrayville and Walpeup until it reaches Ouyen, where it meets Calder Highway, then continues east through Manangatang to Piangil, where it meets with Murray Valley Highway, then along Tooleybuc Road two kilometres to the north where it continues east until it eventually terminates at the New South Wales border and the Murray River at Tooleybuc, where the highway officially ends; the road continues through New South Wales eventually to meet Sturt Highway at Balranald.
+It continues east into Victoria through Murrayville and Walpeup until it reaches Ouyen, where it meets Calder Highway, then continues east through Manangatang to Piangil, where it meets with Murray Valley Highway, then along Tooleybuc Road two kilometres to the north where it continues east until it eventually terminates at the New South Wales border and the Murray River at Tooleybuc, where the highway officially ends.

+Yanga Way

+Beyond the New South Wales border, the road continues to Balranald, where it meets the Sturt Highway.
+This stretch of road is named the Balranald-Tooleybuc Road, and also known as the Yanga Way.
+However, it does not formally form part of the Mallee Highway and has not been assigned a route number.

 History

-Within Victoria, the passing of the Country Roads Act of 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
+Within Victoria, the passing of the Country Roads Act 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
 Ouyen-Pinnaroo Road was declared a Main Road from Ouyen via Walpeup and Murrayville to the state border with South Australia on 14 December 1914, and Tooleybuc Road was declared a Main Road from Swan Hill-Euston Road (today Murray Valley Highway) in Piangil to the state border with New South Wales (the Tooleybuc punt on the Murray River) on 23 August 1917.